heijul/pdf2gtfs/blog_post/project-transform-timetables-into-gtfs.md

 ## 6.7 Allow multiple input files

-In case the user has a lot of pdfs, for example for every bus route of a single agency, it makes sense to output all information in a single GTFS feed.
+In case the user has a lot of PDFs, for example for every bus route of a single agency, it makes sense to output all information in a single GTFS feed.
 Currently reading multiple PDF files is not possible.
-Before implementing, further testing needs to be done, to ensure that the program state after processing one pdf does not alter the output of processing another.
+Before implementing, further testing needs to be done, to ensure that the program state after processing one PDF does not alter the output of processing another.

-# A
+## 6.8 Performance improvements

-TODO: Stop cost
+Location detection is the computationally most expensive part.

-TODO: Why use df to check for locations if we already have created all nodes?!
+Once we have created the GTFS datastructures, we can parallelize the location detection.
+This would involve, creating multiple worker threads, which find the locations of the stops for all routes.

-images:
+[//]: # (images)

 [vag_linie_1]: /img/project-transform-timetables-into-gtfs/vag_1_table_1.png